 You can see the films at my site for the project - http://work-is.xyz

 I got a new drone and I am really happy with it!
 The camera is great.
-I have been shooting drone footage on projects for a couple years but it has always been a complicated balance between having a drone that was easy to travel with and one that took decent pictures.
-Finally it all comes together.
-Not that the world needs more drone footage but I am excited to have access to one more amazing tool.
+I have been shooting drone footage on projects for a couple of years but it has always been a complicated balance between having a drone that was easy to travel with and one that took decent pictures.
+Finally, it all comes together.
+Not that the world needs more drone footage but I am excited to have it.

 A video I made for Nike of the new SockRacerByYou featuring 90 color ways!!!
 Video editing done by Sartoria Comunicazione with Sean Hung.
 Thank you to @angeline_chen and @drieke3ke for making it happen!